HOL-Theorem-Prover/HOL/doc/next-release.md

     Whether or not the `induction=` attribute is used, the induction theorem is also made available as an SML binding under the appropriate name.
     This means that one does not need to follow one’s definition with a call to something like `DB.fetch` or `theorem` just to make the induction theorem available at the SML level.

+-   Finally, there is an analogous `Inductive` syntax for defining inductive relations with `Hol_reln`.
+    The syntax is

+           Inductive stem:
+              quoted term material
+           End

+    where, as above, the `Inductive` and `End` keywords must be in the leftmost column of the script file.
+    The `stem` part of the syntax drives the selection of the various theorem names (`stem_rules`, `stem_ind`, `stem_cases` and `stem_strongind`) for both the SML environment and the exported theory.
+    The actual names of new constants in the quoted term material do not affect these bindings.

 -   Holmake now understands targets whose suffixes are the string `Theory` to be instructions to build all of the files associated with a theory.
     Previously, to specifically get `fooTheory` built, it was necessary to write